 But according to His promise we are looking for new heavens and a new earth, in which righteousness dwells.2 Peter 3:13(NASB)

-Both Peter and Paul gave some excellent information about “the Day of the Lord”.
-It begins with the prophesised “Time of Jacob’s Trouble”, continues into the millennial reign of Christ on earth – and on into the eternal ages.
+Both Peter and Paul give some excellent information about the 'Day of the Lord'.
+It begins with the prophesied 'Time of Jacob’s Trouble', continues into the Millennial reign of Christ on earth – and on into the eternal ages.

-“The Day of the Lord” reaches its climax with the destruction of the first, fallen heaven and cursed earth, and continues with the creation of a new heaven and a blessed, new earth – before continuing into the eternal ages to come.
+The 'Day of the Lord' reaches its climax at the end of the Millenium, with the destruction of the first, fallen heaven and cursed earth, and continues with the creation of a new heaven and a blessed, new earth – before continuing into the eternal ages to come.

-As Church age believers we are living in the “Day of Man”, which began with Adam’s rebellion.
-We are living in the “Times of the Gentiles”, which began in Babylon, and which precedes “the Day of the Lord'.
+As Church age believers we are living in the 'Day of Man' which began with Adam’s rebellion.
+We are living in the 'Times of the Gentiles' which began in Babylon and which precedes the 'Day of the Lord'.

-But Peter gives us wonderful hope, that the cruel, mocking voices will one day cease.
-And although we consider it to be a long time to wait for God’s plan to come to fruition, we are assured – that with the Lord one day is like a thousand years, and a thousand years like one day.
+But Peter gives us wonderful hope that the cruel, mocking voices will one day cease.
+And although we consider it to be a long time to wait for God’s plan to come to fruition, we are assured that with the Lord one day is like a thousand years and a thousand years like one day.

-He encourages us by letting us know that the Lord is not slow about fulfilling His promise, as some consider slowness, but is patient toward fallen man, not wishing for anyone to perish, but that all would come to repentance.
+He encourages us by letting us know that the Lord is not slow about fulfilling His promise, as some consider slowness, but is patient toward fallen man, not wishing for anyone to perish but that all would come to repentance.

-However, in the eternal ages, that will follow the new heaven and earth, He will no longer rule with a rod of iron.
-Jesus will reign for ever and ever, and of His eternal kingdom there will be no end.
-There will be no war, no death, no sin, no rebellion, no sickness and no pain, in the new heaven and the new earth – for the former things will have passed away.
+In the eternal ages that will follow the new heaven and earth, Jesus will no longer rule with a rod of iron.
+He will reign for ever and ever, and of His eternal kingdom there will be no end.
+There will be no war, no death, no sin, no rebellion, no sickness, and no pain in the new heaven and the new earth – for the former things will have passed away.
 There will be no enemies to fight – neither natural enemies nor spiritual foes.
-There will be no sacrificial system and no temple – but the Lamb that was slain for US will be worshipped for ever and ever.
-Praise His holy name.
+There will be no sacrificial system and no Temple – but the Lamb that was slain for us will be worshipped for ever and ever.